henningkerstan/thermostat-pi-dht/README.md

 - The standalone application can be used to control a heating system and access its configuration via a simple, JSON-based web-API.
 - The library can be used to implement the thermostat functionality in a larger application.

+In both cases, multiple thermostats can be specified.
+Once activated, a thermostat regularly measures the current temperature (and relative humidity).
+It then activates or deactivates the  actuator GPIO (which in turn should control the heating, e.g. by using a relay) by comparing the current temperature with the given setpoint:
+- if the temperature is below the setpoint, it activates the actuator and
+- if the temperature is equal to or above the setpoint, it deactivates the actuator.

+### Common measuring loop
+Note that this implementation uses a *common measuring loop* for all configured thermostats, hence the sampling interval as well as the measurement timeout is configured globally.

+### Power rail activation/deactivation
+The implementation optionally supports a (common) *power rail activation/deactivation*: If a sensor power pin is specified, power to the DHT sensors will be switched on prior to a measurement and switched off after measurements finished (or timed out).
+The sensor warm-up time determines, how long (in seconds) the software will wait until starting a measurement after power has been activated.

+### Heartbeat (LED) GPIO
+The implementation also supports a (common) *heartbeat LED*: if a heartbeat pin is specified, the LED will be pulsed regularly to indicate that at least one thermostat is currently active.

 ## 2. Installation
 This framework is available as a Node.js-module.
 You can thus use Node.js' package manager `npm` to install the latest production version from the [npm registry](https://npmjs.com).
 Depending on your use case, the installation method differs slightly.